-As Tables 2, 3, and 5 indicate, of the three supporting factors discussed in H1 to H3, Intended Grade (IG) and IT skill level are significantly associated (at the .01 level of significance) with student performance (however defined) based on ANOVA, Pearson, and Spearman correlations.
-The only exception to this statement is that the associations between IT skill level and student performance under the regression test are at the .05 level of significance.
-Furthermore, as Table 4 indicates, when the authors controlled for the prior ability factors (Financial and Managerial Accounting grades, and OGPA) the significant associations between IG and IT skill level and student performance shown under Pearson and Spearman correlations remained significant at the .01 level.
+As Tables 2 and 3 indicate, all three supporting factors, IG, IT/IS and Communication, are significantly associated (at the .01 level of significance) with student performance (however defined) based on ANOVA and Pearson/Spearman correlations tests, except for Communication with "Grade" at the .05 level.
+However, as Table 5 indicates, only IG and Communication are significantly associated (at the .01 level) with student performance.
+Furthermore, as Table 4 indicates, when the authors controlled for the prior ability factors (COBM 401 grade and OGPA) all the significant associations between three supporting factors and student performance shown under Pearson and Spearman correlations remained significant at the .01 level.